callumhackett/obsidian_polka_theme/README.md

 ## Fonts

-The user is left to select which fonts are loaded, although Polka is set up to use your default monospace font in table content, just in case your body font doesn't have tabular numbers (you can override this with a CSS snippet by targeting the `--table-body-font` parameter).
+The user is left to select which fonts are loaded via the main settings page but Polka will use your default monospace font in table content, just in case your body font doesn't have tabular numbers (to override this with CSS, target the `--table-body-font` parameter).

-The font displayed in the preview images is Franklin Gothic, which is available as standard on Windows.
+The font displayed in the preview images here is Franklin Gothic, which is available as standard on Windows.
 If you want a good, free alternative, try [Rubik](https://fonts.google.com/specimen/Rubik).

 ## Plugin Support

-In addition to modifying your workspace, Polka has color adaptations that apply to Obsidian's UI and the whole suite of core plugins.
+In addition to modifying your workspace, Polka has color adaptations for Obsidian's UI and the whole suite of core plugins.

-Syntax highlighting in code blocks follows the built-in color scheme but the hues have been refined.
+Additionally, while syntax highlighting in code blocks follows the built-in color scheme, the hues have been refined.

 ![Example](code_example.png)